What is the main source of law authorising this entity form?

 Governing document(s)

-A PT is governed by its Article of Association, which can be found in its Deed of Establishment and subsequent notarial Deed of Amendment.
+3. A PT is governed by its Articles of Association, which can be found in its Deed of Establishment and subsequent notarial Deed of Amendment of Articles of Association.

 Liability of incorporators / shareholders